-As a consumer advocate, I believe our problems are rooted in our politics and societal beliefs and find it quite telling that, according to the HBO documentary “The Weight of the Nation,” public health officials can accurately gauge one’s average weight and BMI by zip code.
-It’s also telling that longevity in poor neighborhoods can be over 20 YEARS LESS than in affluent neighborhoods on the other side of the same town.
+As a consumer advocate, I believe our problems are rooted in politics and societal beliefs, and I find it quite telling that, according to the HBO documentary “The Weight of the Nation,” public health officials can accurately gauge one’s average weight and BMI by zip code.
+They’ve also noticed that longevity in poor neighborhoods can be over 20 YEARS LESS than in affluent neighborhoods on the other side of the same town.
 Watch the video and see the stats at http://www.mhealthtalk.com/2012/06/americas-obesity-epidemic-a-big-problem-updated/.

-I especially feel for children born into poor families or the “new poor” that were once middle-class families, but where the parents lost their job and/or home at no fault of their own, got hit with a health emergency, and have since burned through any retirement and capital investments they once had.
+I especially feel for children born into poor families, or the “new poor” that were once middle-class families.
+Those are the families where the parents lost their job and/or home at no fault of their own, got hit with a health emergency that forced them into bankruptcy, and easily burned through any retirement or capital investments they once had.
 Poor families often have:

 - Less access to healthcare, even from pre-birth,